D.H. Griffin Companies

 D.H.
-Griffin Companies is a group of six independently owned but integrated companies that perform contract demolition as well as environmental and site development services.
+Griffin Companies is a group of nine independently owned but integrated companies that perform contract demolition as well as environmental and site development services.
 It was founded in 1959 and is headquartered in Greensboro, North Carolina.
 They were the largest contractor responsible for cleaning up the World Trade Center after the September 11 attacks.
 The current president is David Griffin Jr.

 History

 David H. Griffin, Sr.and Clifton D. Fields started demolition work in 1959 when he coordinated the demolition of an old church building.
 He used some of the salvaged parts to help construct his family's first house.

 Independent subsidiaries

 D.H.
 Griffin Wrecking Co., Inc.

 The D.H.
 Griffin Wrecking Co., Inc., is the primary business of the D.H.
 Griffin family of companies.
 It was incorporated in 1967.
 The company provides demolition services for commercial, governmental and industrial structures, including explosive demolition and emergency demolition.
 By 2008, it had become the second-largest demolition firm in the country, and in the top 150 Top Specialty Contractors.
 In 2012, it ranked fifth worldwide in total revenue for demolition companies in the Demolition and Recycling International magazine's D&Ri100.